 - Establish the rule to organise a panel with 50-50 gender balance.
 Ask yourself – if you do not have gender balance, why not?

 - Book speakers early and consider starting by inviting more women than men (or even only women!).
 This will help you secure at least a few women early on, and leave you enough time to change your approach in case it is difficult to ensure gender balance.

-- Build the event around one female keynote speaker.
+- Build the event around one woman keynote speaker.

-- Make sure you do not just stop at securing one female speaker.
+- Make sure you do not just stop at securing one woman speaker.
 Cancellations are possible, and in fact happen frequently.
 Plan to make sure that last-minute changes do not affect your results.